tfourj/immich-public-proxy/README.md

 2. Update the value for `IMMICH_URL` in your docker-compose file to point to your local URL for Immich.
 This should not be a public URL.

+3. Update the value for `PUBLIC_BASE_URL` to be the public base URL for IPP, without a trailing slash (example `https://your-proxy-url.com`).

-3. Start the docker container.
+4. Start the docker container.
 You can test that it is working by visiting `https://your-proxy-url.com/share/healthcheck`.
 Check the container console output for any error messages.

 ```bash